 The importance of environmental and climate change related problems diminish when people are faced with multiple concerns.
 Ipsos' "What Worries the World" data show that out of 17 issues, people in 25 countries rank "threats to the environment" and "climate change" at 14th and 15th respectively.
-In the UK, Ipsos MORI's issues index shows that the proportion of people stating "environment/climate change" as the most important issue has varied
+In the UK, Ipsos Issues Index shows that the proportion of people stating "environment/climate change" as the most important issue has varied between 5% and 12% since the